3 Helpful Challenges in the Story of the Widow's Mite

 Big displays of spiritual fervor or religious zeal can get in the way of true, honest faith.
 Dwelling on the need for excellence in our worship, grand displays of faith, or pristine perfection in our prayers, simply masks our self-righteousness.
 A spiritual life that states that bigger is better twists the faith into an endless pursuit of self-focused glory.
 Instead of offering praise to the Lord, we long to elicit praise from our peers.
 True expressions of faith ought to be simple, humble, even small.
 In this way, we take our attention off ourselves and place it solely on the Lord.
 This is the challenge displayed in the widow’s offering.

-What Did Jesus Say about the Widow's Offering?
+What Did Jesus Say about the Widow's Mite?

 Lesson 2 from the Widow’s Mite: The Lord looks at the heart.